Daniel09255/Divisibility-test/README.md

 # Divisibility-test
 A small project to test whether a number is odd, prime or even.
-Yes this project was strictly for educational purpose and never intended for commercial use of any sort.
+Yes this project is for educational purpose only and never intended for commercial use or anything of sort.